 The Railway has its own car park at Bodmin General, directly adjacent to the station, which is FREE to rail users.
 There are other (Pay & Display) car parks nearby.

-Please allow at least 20 minutes to park, purchase tickets and find your seats on the train – longer if using one of the Pay & Display car parks.
+Please allow at least 30 minutes to park, collect or purchase tickets and find your seats on the train – longer if using one of the Pay & Display car parks.
 All trains reverse at Bodmin General.